-Ghana profile - Media - BBC News
+Ghana profile - Media

 State-run Ghana Broadcasting Corporation (GBC) runs national TV and radio networks.

-The BBC broadcasts on 101.3 FM in Accra, and on 104.7 FM from Sekondi-Takoradi, the capital of Western Region.
+The BBC broadcasts on 101.3 FM in Accra, and on 104.7 FM from Sekondi-Takoradi, the capital of Western region.

-By 2016, 8 million Ghanaians were using the internet, around 28% of the population (Internetlivestats.com).
+There were 14.7 million internet users by December 2021, comprising 46% of the population (Internetworldstats.com).
 Mobile phones are widely used for online access.

 Press